stereotype441/language/working/enhanced-constructors/feature-specification.md

-With the restriction that `super` constructor invocation expressions may only appear as the top level expression within an expression statement. _Rationale: this simplifies ambiguity resolution (see TODO), and doesn't significantly reduce expressive power.
+With the restriction that `super` constructor invocation expressions may only appear as the top level expression within an expression statement. _Rationale: this simplifies [ambiguity resolution](#disambiguation-of-super-constructor-invocations-from-super-method-invocations) (TODO: check link), and doesn't significantly reduce expressive power.
 It may also simplify the implementation._

 To ensure soundness, flow analysis will be modified to ensure, at compile time, that all reachable control flow paths through a generative constructor: